-Located above the canteen

-SCHOOL TERM TRADING HOURS: Monday 12:30 - 1:30pm - STUDENTS ONLY

-1st Monday of month 5:30 - 7:00pm
+It is located above the canteen and is open every Monday from 12:30pm to 1:30pm (lunch time) and the first Monday evening of the month from 5:30-7.00pm.

-Please note: Uniform shop orders CANNOT be made via the 'Muirfield High School' website payment system.
+Please note that Uniform Shop orders CANNOT be made via the 'Muirfield High School' website payment system.